 The National September 11 Memorial & Museum continues to incorporate information about the victims of the September 11thattacks.
-It will be incorporated into the Memorial Museum when it opens.
+This information (including video, photos, and stories) will be incorporated into the Memorial Museum when it opens.

 This Report Period Cumulative Actual Total / Expected

 Total Total

 of Non-business Organizations 0 0/1